First Listen! Roy Ayers – Sugar (The Reflex Revision) (BBE)

 He discovered his love for the vibes while attending a Lionel Hampton concert by the age of 5.
 Receiving his first pair of vibraphone mallets from Hampton himself.

 He first studied piano during his high school years though.
 Having mastered both piano and vibes, he started playing professionally, Jamming with luminaries such as Wayne Henderson and Chico Hamilton among others.
 Not to mention Herbie Mann with whom he began recording.
 This bringin’ him to sign his first record deal as a solo artist on Atlantic Records.
 Then deliver his debut-album – ‘Virgo Vibes’ – back in 1967.
 Then givin’ birth to Ubiquity.
 A name he went for because “ubiquity” means a state of being everywhere at the same time.
-And, in the meantime a band that saw him sharing the duties with Alphonse Mouzon and Edwin Birdsong.
+And, in the meantime, a band that saw him sharing the duties with Alphonse Mouzon, Edwin Birdsong and Bernard Purdie among others.

 As a matter of fact, Ayers made himself a name as a pioneer of the then emerging Jazz/Funk.
 This while crafting an impressive series of killer jams where the infectiousness prevails.
 Beginning with the mythic ‘Everybody Loves The Sunshine’ from his 1976 album of the likes.
 But also ‘Hey Uh-What You Say Come On’ which Defected Records CEO Simon Dunmore eventually sampled 24 years later.
 This on his remix of Monie Love‘s ‘Down To Earth’.
 Meanwhile blending it with Lonnie Liston-Smith & The Cosmic Echoes‘ ‘Expansions’.